-We can help you achieve each of these objectives with careful management targeted at the best solution for you.
+We can help you achieve these objectives with careful management targeted at the best solution for you.

 Following the law

-Making this choice is, of course, not a way to simply illegally remove unfavourable conditions and it’s crucial you adhere to the laws for closure and company formation.
+Making this choice is, of course, not a way to simply illegally remove unfavourable conditions, and you must adhere to the laws for closure and company formation.

-Restarting your company could, in the long term, save you thousands of pounds in debt fees and running costs, and ensure your business flourishes and grows once again.
+In the long term, restoring your company could save you thousands of pounds in debt fees and running costs and ensure your business flourishes and grows once again.

 Is your company insolvent?

 In simple terms, if your company can’t pay its bills, then it is probably insolvent.
 There are three tests to measure whether this is the case:

 - First, the cash flow test – can your company pay its debts when they are due?

 - Then the balance sheet test – does your company owe more than it owns as a company, or are the assets exceeded by its liabilities?

 - Then the legal action test – if a business to which you owe money obtains a court judgment that goes unanswered, or if your company has outstanding statutory demands for payment.